trexminer/T-Rex/README.md

         --low-load                 Low load mode (default: 0).
 1 - enabled, 0 - disabled.
                                    Reduces the load on the GPUs if possible.
-Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --lhr-algo                 Specify the second algorithm to use in LHR unlock dual mining mode.
+Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --dual-algo                Second algorithm to use in dual mining mode.
+        --dual-algo-mode           Controls GPU behaviour in dual mining mode (default: a12).
+                                   Format: <algo>:<tuning coefficient>
+                                   "<algo>" can be one of: "a1" (first algorithm), "a2" (second algorithm), "a12" (both - dual mining)
+                                   "<tuning coefficient>" is optional, and can be either "rXX" ("dual ratio" coefficient set to XX), or "hXX" (primary algo hashrate percentage XX).
+                                   Examples:
+                                   a12:r15 - GPU will mine both algorithms with dual ratio 15 (second algo hashrate is 15x primary algo hashrate) a12:h95 - GPU will mine both algorithms maintaining primary algorithm hashrate at about 95% of the maximum
+                                   a1      - GPU will only mine the primary algorithm (single mode) a2      - GPU will only mine the secondary algorithm (single mode) --profit-per-mh            Estimated profitability of the algorithms in dual mining mode per 1MH of hashrate.
+                                   Used for fine-tuning algo1/algo2 proportion, the miner will try to maximise the earnings.
+                                   Format: <profit_algo1>:<profit_algo2>.
+                                   Example: --profit-per-mh 0.0516:0.0012
+        --lhr-algo                 Second algorithm to use in LHR unlock dual mining mode.
-        --lhr-coin                 Set coin name for --lhr-algo.
+        --lhr-coin                 Coin name for --lhr-algo.
         --lhr-tune                 [Ethash, Autolykos2] LHR tuning value that indicates the percentage of the full speed the miner tries to achieve for LHR cards (default: -1).
 Range from 10 to 95.
                                    -1 - auto-mode (LHR tune is set to 74 (or 68 in low power mode) for LHR cards and 0 for non-LHR)